Chart Color Schemes

 Perth's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Mortality rates and chronic condition prevalence were very low across all age groups.
-Approximately 60% of the total population (10,090 people) had private health cover, which is exceptionally high.
-The most common medical conditions in the area were mental health issues affecting 9.3% of residents and asthma impacting 6.2%.
-A significant majority, 78.7%, reported being completely clear of medical ailments compared to 71.9% across Greater Perth.
-Working-age residents had low chronic condition prevalence.
-The area had 9.8% of residents aged 65 and over (1,651 people), lower than the 16.3% in Greater Perth.
-Health outcomes among seniors were particularly strong, with national rankings higher than the general population.
+The most common medical conditions in the area were found to be mental health issues and asthma, impacting 9.3 and 6.2% of residents, respectively, while 78.7% declared themselves as completely clear of medical ailments compared to 71.9% across Greater Perth.
+Working-age residents are notably healthy with low chronic condition prevalence.
+The area has 8.8% of residents aged 65 and over (1,548 people), which is lower than the 16.1% in Greater Perth.
+Health outcomes among seniors are particularly strong, with national rankings even higher than the general population.

 Frequently Asked Questions - Health